Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Problem Setup

 \subsection{Disentangled Feature Structure}

-In this section, we first detail the construction of the disentangled token feature structure, building upon the established In-Context Learning (ICL) regimes~\citep{garg2022can}.
-Subsequently, we provide the conceptual motivation for this design, discussing both the intuition behind feature disentangling framework and the justification for our theoretical abstraction.
+In this section, we detail the construction of the disentangled token feature structure, building upon the established In-Context Learning (ICL) regimes~\cite{garg2022can}.
+The conceptual motivation for this design is deferred to Appendix~\ref{app:discussion}, where we discuss the intuition behind the feature disentanglement framework and provide justifications for our theoretical abstraction.